openrocket/openrocket-database/README.md

 ## Reporting Problems

 Please file issues here on GitHub so that they can be tracked and get comments.
-I'm very interested in:
+We're very interested in:

 * Data for missing parts, including source attribution.